OneAppExchange/levelup/sessions/session-06.md

 You can also see a recipe example:
 * [parent](https://github.com/trailheadapps/lwc-recipes-oss/tree/main/src/modules/recipe/apiSetterGetter)

 * [child](https://github.com/trailheadapps/lwc-recipes-oss/tree/main/src/modules/recipe/todoList)

 ### Communication between unrelated components
 Communication between unrelated components needs to go across the DOM.

+### Ligthning Messaging Service for Salesforce LWC
-In the past there was a pubsub library, but now we can use the LMS (Ligthning Messaging Service)
+If we are doing LWC on Salesforce we can use the LMS (Ligthning Messaging Service).

 There are three steps first is to create a channel, then publish (who emmit the communication) and finally subscribe (who recibes that communication).
 Is an event bus pattern.

+Read more in the [LMS Reference](https://developer.salesforce.com/docs/component-library/bundle/lightning-message-service)

+### Pubsub Library
+Before LMS the alternative was using the pubsub library.
+For LWC OSS we can try the [pubsub package](https://www.npmjs.com/package/pubsub-js)

 ## Resources